Grey and Green Boxes in the Score Window: The Safety

 In some Show Files you may come across colored boxes in the scrolling score.
 These colored boxes are either grey or green and they are there to help you with your performance of the media.

 SAFTIES.
 The grey boxes are called safeties.
 They indicate spots in the film where it is safe to hit PAUSE.
 Normally Safties appear just before important cue points.
 Many Muséik operators will allow the media to push ahead of the live performance just a bit coming into a Safety.
 Then, as the far right edge of the Safety reaches the red "Now Bar", the operator will hit PAUSE.
 Now he or she simply needs to wait for the conductor to catch up.
 When that next downbeat arrives simply press PLAY and your cued entrance will be perfectly syncd.
 This method is much easier than trying to anticipate the exact placement of the downbeat, especially if there is a ritard or grand pause involved.
-In the example shown in the image to the right there is a large ritard in the music followed by a downbeat with a new image that needs to be syncd.
-The Muséik operator can pause the media during the Safety because the image at that time is static.

 NOTE: Using PAUSE is only advisable when the media is static.
 Pausing a video or audio file while it is "in motion" will cause a huge distraction for your audience.